lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 |---------|-----------|----------|------------|-------------|
 | **Yelp** | 52.9% | 59.1% ✓ | **67.3%** | +14.4% |
 | **Amazon** | 42.7% | 52.7% ✓ | **60.4%** | +17.7% |

+**What these results mean:**
+- **Zero-shot** (just instructions): The model performs only slightly better than random guessing (20% for 5 classes)
+- **Few-shot** (5 examples): Adding examples improves accuracy by 6-10 percentage points—a meaningful but modest gain
+- **Fine-tuning** (updating weights): Provides the largest gains, improving accuracy by 14-18 points over zero-shot and 8-10 points over few-shot

+In practical terms, fine-tuning reduces errors by roughly 30% compared to few-shot prompting, making it worth the one-time 90-minute training investment for production systems.

 **Key findings:**
 - Few-shot prompting with complete class coverage improved performance by 6-10 percentage points over zero-shot